jeronstone/enes100-otv/README.md

 The total current draw based on all components is ~615.6 mA.
 Based on our battery's 2000mAh capacity, our OTV should be able to run for around 3.25 hours.

+### Propulsion Power Modulation

+We will modulate power to our motors using a L298N Dual HBrdige motorcontroller, as stated above.
+This motor controller has a discharge rate to the motors of 2A, the same as our battery.

 ## Ardunio Pinouts